 In dentistry, a root canal has a bad reputation, but that is undeserved.
-This procedure that has a very high success rate, and it can save your natural tooth, often for a full lifetime of continued use.
-And modern root canal therapy can be done comfortably.
-If you have an infected tooth, you likely already feel more pain on a daily basis than you will experience during or after a procedure.
-A root canal is pain relief.
+This general dentistry procedure has a very high success rate, and it can save your natural tooth, often for a full lifetime of continued use.Â

 If you live in Spokane and know or suspect you need a root canal, don't continue to suffer.
 Please call 509-532-1111 or email Collins Dentistry & Aesthetics today for relief.